GENERAL PRACTICE PATIENT PARTICIPATION GROUPS (PPG)

-Practices are now being encouraged to set up Patient Participation Groups and undertake an annual patient survey and receive a payment for doing so if they comply with the rules of the game.
+Practices are now being contractually required to set up Patient Participation Groups and undertake an annual Patients Survey, including the Friends and Family Test.

 Forming the Group

 The first step is to seek volunteers from the patient list to join the group that represent a cross section of the demographics of the practice and who ideally have an ‘interest’ in health matters.
 The problem for Practices particularly smaller ones is to find sufficient people who are representative of the age groups in the practice to form a working group.
 The doctors and nurses can make a start by inviting patients who they think might be interested.
 It is important to attract of cross section of ages, male and female and of ‘interest groups’.
 For instance, expectant mothers, or patients who work with an expert patient group.
-Putting a poster in the waiting room or pinning a note to repeat prescriptions is another idea.
-For those practices that already have a web site add an advertisement onto the home page.
+Putting a poster in the waiting room or either pinning a note to repeat prescriptions or adding a message to prescriptions is another idea.
+For those practices that already have a web site add an advertisement on the Home page.
 The main point is to keep recruiting.
 People fail to attend meetings and fall off the tree.
 Probably an ideal number of members is 1 per 1,000 patients.

 Meeting the Group